Slow Cooker Pork Roast

 Salt and pepper

-Season all sides of the roast generously before browning.
-The salt draws moisture to the surface so you get a better sear, and it’s the only direct seasoning the meat itself gets before the braising liquid takes over.
+Prior to browning, season all sides of the roast liberally.
+Salt will pull moisture to the surface for a better sear and will be the only seasoning to the meat itself before the braising liquid takes over.

 Chicken or vegetable broth (1 cup)

-Don’t skip the broth — this is what keeps the meat from drying out.
+Liquid base for braising.
+Low sodium versions are acceptable; the soy sauce adds plenty of salt.
+Don’t skip the broth; this is what prevents the meat from drying out.

 Balsamic vinegar (1/4 cup)

-The acid that cuts through the richness and gives the braise a backbone.
-A grocery-store balsamic is fine — you don’t need anything aged or fancy.
+This acid cuts through the richness and gives the braise a backbone.
+Any grocery-store balsamic will do, no need to get aged or fancy.

 Coca-Cola (1/2 cup)

-Regular Coke, not diet.
-The sugar content is part of what reduces into a glaze, and the cola flavors blend into the braising liquid in a way that’s hard to identify but that you’d miss if you left it out.
+Regular Coke and not diet coke.
+The sugar content is what helps create a glaze, and the cola flavor integrates into the braising liquid in a way that’s hard to pin down but you’d miss it if it were gone.

-Pepsi works as a substitute.
-Root beer also works and gives a slightly different flavor that’s particularly good in tacos.
+You can use Pepsi as a substitute, but root beer also works.
+It gives a slightly different flavor, which is particularly good with tacos.

 Soy sauce (1/4 cup)